Lotame/cc-android-sdk/README.md

 ### Open
 Once Android Studio is installed, open the sdk project.
 Android Studio will prompt you for missing requirements such as google play services repository.
 Follow the steps it suggests.

-Details for using the library are in the JavaDoc for the CrowdControl class, and in the help wiki at http://help.lotame.com/display/HELP/Mobile+SDK%27s
+Details for using the library are in the JavaDoc for the [CrowdControl class](src/main/java/com/lotame/android/CrowdControl.java).

 ## Building
 Use `./gradlew clean jarRelease` to build a jar file in the build\libs directory.
 Modify build.gradle to change the output file name.